dnesteryuk/stone-cart/README.md

 # Stone cart

-It is a simple [Polymer-based](https://www.polymer-project.org) element providing the logic for building the shopping cart.
+It is a [Polymer-based](https://www.polymer-project.org) element providing logic for building the shopping cart.

 ```html
   <stone-cart items="{{items}}" total="{{total}}">